Pushkar3101/Skybits-Internship-Crowd-Detection/README.md

 - Test your installation.

  ### Better Approach - (I have used this)

 Install Anaconda and run the below commands :
-               ```

 	       conda create --name tf_gpu
                activate tf_gpu
                conda install tensorflow-gpu
-               ```

 This command will create an environment first named with ‘tf_gpu’ and    will install all the packages required by tensorflow-gpu including the cuda and cuDNN compatible versions.

  Visit TensorFlow's website for further installation details, including how to install it on other operating systems (like Linux).
 The object detection repository itself also has installation instructions.

-** steps 2-7 are used for training purposes(making a model from scratch).
-** Otherwise, download the tensorflow1 folder in C and  directly goto step 8 for testing purpose .
 ## 2. Set up TensorFlow Directory and Anaconda Virtual Environment
 The TensorFlow Object Detection API requires using the specific directory structure provided in its GitHub repository.
 It also requires several additional Python packages, specific additions to the PATH and PYTHONPATH variables, and a few extra setup commands to get everything set up to run or train an object detection model.
 This portion of the tutorial goes over the full set up required.
 It is fairly meticulous, but follow the instructions closely, because improper setup can cause unwieldy errors down the road.